mothur/mothur.github.io/_wiki/get.seqs.md

 #### dups

 The dups parameter is only be used in tandem with a namefile.
-By default dups is true, so if any sequence in a specific line in the names file is in your .accnos file, then all sequences in that line will be kept.
+By default dups is true, so if any sequence in a specific line in the name file is in your .accnos file, then all sequences in that line will be kept.
 This is especially useful when used with the groupfile, since for most commands your files can contain only the unique sequences, but the